 Upon listing their home on the market, they encountered an unforeseen issue.
-Their DIY “money-saving” renovation now posed as a threat in getting their home sold.
-They were under the impression that the addition would be added value to the property (which it usually would be), but unfortunately they didn’t get anything permitted and now have a code violation for the construction.
+Their DIY “money-saving” renovation now posed a threat to getting their home sold.
+They were under the impression that the addition would be added value to the property (which it usually would be), but unfortunately, they didn’t get anything permitted and now have a code violation for the construction.

 What is a Code Violation and How Can it Affect the Sale of My House?

-- Smaller pool of buyers – as mentioned above, the pool of buyers willing to take on your code violations will diminish.
+- A smaller pool of buyers – as mentioned above, the pool of buyers willing to take on your code violations will diminish.